github/securitylab/README.md

   * [cqlgen](https://github.com/gagliardetto/cqlgen) — A codeql generation library written in Go.
   * [codemill](https://github.com/gagliardetto/codemill) — A codeql model generator for Go with a web UI.

+## Disclaimer

+The recommendations from the GitHub Security Lab are provided graciously and it's ultimately the responsibility of the recipients to apply them or not.
+This concern recommendations given through our written or audio content, our conferences, our answers in our community spaces, or our informal office hours.

 ## Contributing

 We welcome contributions to the [CodeQL_Queries](CodeQL_Queries) sub-directory and to the [CodeQL Resources](#codeql-resources) section of this README.